Cloud monitoring guide: Introduction

-Although the cloud offers nearly unlimited flexibility in terms of design choices, enterprises seek proven and consistent methodology for the adoption of cloud technologies.
+Although the cloud offers nearly unlimited flexibility in design choices, enterprises seek proven and consistent methodologies for adopting cloud technologies.
 Each enterprise has different goals and timelines for cloud adoption, making a one-size-fits-all approach to adoption nearly impossible.

 This digital transformation also enables an opportunity to modernize your infrastructure, workloads, and applications.
-Depending on business strategy and objectives, adopting a hybrid cloud model is likely part of the migration journey from on-premises to operating fully in the cloud.
-During this journey, IT teams are challenged to adopt and realize rapid value from the cloud.
-IT must also understand how to effectively monitor the application or service that's migrating to Azure, and continue to deliver effective IT operations and DevOps.
+Depending on business strategy and objectives, adopting a hybrid cloud model is likely part of the migration journey from on-premises to operating entirely in the cloud.
+IT must also understand how to effectively monitor the application or service migrating to Azure and continue to deliver efficient IT operations and DevOps.

-Stakeholders want to use cloud-based, software as a service (SaaS) monitoring and management tools.
-They need to understand what services and solutions deliver to achieve end-to-end visibility, reduce costs, and focus less on infrastructure and maintenance of traditional software-based IT operations tools.
+Stakeholders often want cloud-based software as a service (SaaS) monitoring and management tools.
+They need to understand what services and solutions exist to achieve end-to-end visibility, reduce costs, and focus less on infrastructure and maintenance of traditional software-based IT operations tools.